bgamari/ghc-wiki-import/records/type-indexed-records.md

 Proposal for new Haskell record system.
 Record selection is simple operator.
 Keys are arbitrary types.
+Scope is controlled as scope of key types.

 # Basics